- Where can Botox® be used to stop sweat?

 Now, the needle injections in this procedure are like little ‘pokes.’
 They don’t go very deep into the skin.
 Botox® is typically delivered through insulin needles, which diabetics use all the time.
 When used for wrinkles, migraines, jaw clenching, joint pain or other conditions, rarely is the pain so severe that anaesthetic is required.

 However, several solutions exist for those who feel a lot of pain from needles.
 These include topical anesthetic, mixing Botox® with lidocaine before injecting it, vibration techniques, icing and so on.
-If you are very concerned about pain from Botox® injections, you should bring this up with your doctor before your treatment.
+If you are very concerned about pain from Botox® injections, you should bring this up with your doctor or nurse before your treatment.

 How much does Botox® for hyperhidrosis cost?